jmayalag/prifi/README.md

 <a id="Coding-Style"></a>
 ## 5. Coding Style

+All checked-in code must compile without any error.

 #### Gofmt
  We use Gofmt which is the official formating style for Go.
 Gofmt automatically formats Go source code, and thus there's no need to spend time lining up the code or think how many spaces are needed between math operators.
 Tis formatting style is recommended by [Effective Go](https://golang.org/doc/effective_go.html#formatting)  More details on how to use [Gofmt](https://blog.golang.org/go-fmt-your-code).